top of page

 How do Medicare Prescription Drug Plans work?

 Plans are overseen by the federal government and offered by private insurance companies.
 Some plans require a deductible to be met -- some don't.
 Some offer discounts by using network pharmacies -- some don't.
 All plans must offer at least two choices for each type of drug; i.e., a minimum of two cholesterol drugs or two blood pressure drugs.
-All use the same threshold ($4,600 in 2023) to determine when in the coverage gap ("donut hole").
+All will use the same maximum out of pocket threshold in 2025 ($4,600 in 2023) to determine when enrollees' financial responsibilities end.

 Is it possible to obtain Medicare Prescription Drug Plan without buying a stand-alone Plan?